AbeFielding/startup/README.md

 - [x] **Images** - Team logo is included on each page.
 Course map images to follow.
 - [x] **Login Form/Database** - The main page contains a login input placeholder.
 The score card page shows a potential way to input scores.
 - [x] **Real-Time Communication** - The leaderboard includes placeholders for displaying real-time player scores and information.
-- [x] **Weather API Integration** - Decide to integrate the weather API now as the idea of doing it later stressed me.
+- [] **Weather API Integration** - Decide to integrate the weather API now as the idea of doing it later stressed me.
+It currently works in vs live but not the actual site